fischerman/awesome-dashboards/README.md

 Requirements:
 - [elan](https://github.com/leanprover/elan)

 Start a local Grafana instance with a configured dashboard provider.
-See `run-grafana.sh` for an example.
+See `./hack/run-grafana.sh` for an example.

 Generate the dashboard.